#

-The Chicago Transit Authority’s Quincy Street elevated station in the Loop would be designated as an official City of Chicago landmark under a proposal introduced to City Council by Mayor Rahm Emanuel.
+The Chicago Transit Authority’s Quincy Street elevated station in the Loop was approved as an official City of Chicago landmark by City Council today.

 Opened in 1897, the station at 220 S. Wells St. is the oldest and best example of an original Loop elevated station.
 Designed by prominent bridge engineer John Alexander Low Waddell and architect Alfred M. Hedley in the Neoclassical style, the riveted steel structure symbolizes Chicago’s industrial past and retains most of its significant architectural details.